Redundancy

 On the primary server, double-click the executable file.

-Once the installer starts, failover occurs, switching Revolution to the secondary server.
+Once the installer starts, failover occurs, switching OneAlert to the secondary server.

 -